janro27/Data-Analysis-Projects/E-Commerce UK data/README.md

 ## Objectives

-This project I mainly undertook for applying data cleaning and visualization techniques in the e-Commerce sector (an area of personal interest to me).
-In particular, my aim of this notebook was to investigate on the purchasing habits that customers from different countries followed when they did the purchased contained in this data set.
+This project I mainly undertook to apply data cleaning and visualization techniques in the e-Commerce sector (an area of main personal interest to me).
+In particular, my aim of this notebook was to obtain insights on who the customers of the seller were, where they come from, and what products were popular at what period of the year.
-To do so, the purchases were grouped in seasonal sections and analyzed per country.
 Based on the product bought, its price, and its quantity findings could be obtained and analyzed.
 A further variable 'Price_total', which I created myself, was taken into consideration here.
 For the analysis, I mainly focussed on comparative visualizations.